phac-nml/genomic_address_service/docs/overview.md

  [3.
 5. 8.
 4.]]
 ```

-Where the first 4 rows have been added for illustrative purposes and represent clusters of size one comprised of the input samples.
+Where the first 4 rows have been added for illustrative purposes and represent clusters of size one, each containing one the input samples.
 This illustrative linkage can then be understood as follows:

 | Index     | Cluster Index 1 | Cluster Index 2 | Distance | Number of Elements | Representation |
 | --------- | --------------- | --------------- | -------- | ------------------ | -------------- |